spacetelescope/jwst/docs/cube_build/source/main.rst

   subchannels contained in the input list of files will be used in constructing the cube.
 Note we used ``band`` instead of ``subchannel``, because the keyword ``band`` in the science fits is used to denote which MIRI subchannel the data covers.

+* ``weighting ['string]'', the is for MIRI data and the only valid values are STANDARD and MIRPSF.
+This option defines how the distances between the point cloud members and spaxel centers are determined.
+The default value is STANDARD and the distances are determined in the cube output coordinate system.
+If this paramter is set to MIRIPSF then the distances are determined in the alpha-beta coordinate system of the point cloud member and are normalized by the PSF and LSF.

 * ``--grating [string]``, this is a NIRSPEC option and only valid values are PRISM, G140M, G140H, G235M, G235H, G395M, G395H, or ALL.
   If the option ALL is used then all the gratings in the assocation are used.
   Since association tables will only contain exposures of the same resolution, the use of ALL, will at most combine